propan/geheimtur/README.md

 ### Securing a page

-When you need to limit access to a specific page or a sub-tree of pages, you just add `guard` interceptor to the desired location.
+When you need to limit access to a specific page or a sub-tree of pages, you just add the `guard` interceptor to the desired location.
 You can adjust the interceptor behaviour using the following optional parameters:

-- `:roles` - a set of roles that are allowed to access the page, if not defined users are required to be just authenticated
+- `:roles` - a set of roles that are allowed to access the page, if not defined users are required to just be authenticated
-- `:silent?` - a flag to effect unauthorized/unauthenticated behavious.
-If set to `true` (default), users will be getting 404 Not Found error page, when they don't have enougth access rights
+- `:silent?` - a flag to effect unauthorized/unauthenticated behaviours.
+If set to `true` (default), users will be getting a 404 Not Found error page when they don't have access rights
-- `:unauthenticated-fn` - a handler of unauthenticated error state, it's a function that accepts a Pedestal context.
-The default implementation, throws an exception with `:unauthenticated` type
+- `:unauthenticated-fn` - an unauthenticated error state handler.
+It's a function that accepts a Pedestal context.
+The default implementation, throws an exception with a type of `:unauthenticated`
-- `:unauthorized-fn` - a handler of unauthorized error state, it's a function that accepts a Pedestal context.
-The default implementation, throws an exception with `:unauthorized` type
+- `:unauthorized-fn` - an unauthorized error state handler.
+It's a function that accepts a Pedestal context.
+The default implementation, throws an exception with a type of `:unauthorized`

-In the example below, only administrators are allowed to access the pages under `/admin` path, the rest will be getting 404 responses (Note: this is an illustration of `guard` usage and not a completely functional example.)
+In the example below, only administrators are allowed to access the pages under the `/admin` path, the rest will be getting a 404 responses (Note: this is an illustration of `guard` usage and not a completely functional example.)

 ```clojure